 Bahá’u’lláh strongly denounced this hunger for miracles.
 He said to the religious leaders of Baghdád who demanded a sign for the proof of His Mission:

-“… The Cause of God is not a theatrical display that is presented every hour, of which some new diversion may be asked for every day.
+“… the Cause of God is not a theatrical display that is presented every hour, of which some new diversion may be asked for every day.
 If it were thus, the Cause of God would become mere child’s play.”
 (4)

 Religious history shows clearly that miracles have never been the means of changing the hearts of men.
 Miracles may astonish, may please the onlooker, but they are soon forgotten.
 The purpose of the Messenger of God is to transform the character of mankind.
 His Mission is to draw people nearer to God through their own inner volition, not by His outward compulsion.
 A man’s belief in God and religion must be the result of understanding, not mystification.